 On game day, to your pleasant surprise, almost all the decision-makers are on the GoToMeeting.
 You jump right in.
 Your application is humming and your prospects are asking the right questions.
 You’re fielding them easily.

 This is a sophisticated group and you can tell they’ve seen some of your competitor’s solutions.
 Excellent!
 You perform better when there’s competition.
 You know your product can help this prospect.

-At the end, you ask some questions to gauge where they’re at in their buying process.
+In the end, you ask some questions to gauge where they’re at in their buying process.
 But they’re pretty tight-lipped.
-You wrap up, thank everyone for their time, and promise to provide follow up materials and pricing.
+You wrap up, thank everyone for their time, and promise to provide follow-up materials and pricing.
 The demo ends.

 No Resolution = No Peace of Mind

 Your brain quickly recaps details of the meeting.
 You’re looking for any signal that might indicate you have a deal.
 You’re upbeat because the demo went well, but at the same time, you didn’t get a commitment.
 Without a clear next step, that voice of “uncertainty” starts to whisper a little louder.

 “What did you expect?
 Did you think they were going to jump up and down and just shout out their credit card number?
 Maybe they didn’t like our solution?
 Maybe this opportunity was wired for someone else?”